-Cool was among the very tiniest of Chicago independents.
-It was in business for less than a year, maybe for just four months.
-It was responsible for just one recording session, two releases, and two prospective releases that never got past the announcement stage.
-It nonetheless helped to launch the career of harmonica-playing bluesman Billy Boy Arnold.
+Cool was among the tiniest of Chicago independents.
+It was in business for six or seven months.
+It conducted one recording session.
+There were two releases.
+Another two prospective releases never got past the announcement stage.
+The company nonetheless helped to launch the career of harmonica-playing bluesman Billy Boy Arnold.

 Collenane G. Cosey was born Collenane Clark in Illinois (most likely in Chicago, but confirmation would be nice) on November 12, 1909.
 She was the daughter of Palus and Maggie Clark, and in the 1910 and 1920 censuses was listed as residing at 2130 Fulton Street.
 In 1930, a "Coleman Clark," occupatiion "Decorator," was listed as living with brothers and sisters at 2126 Maypole Avenue; Bob Eagle thinks, plausibly, that "Coleman" was a garbling of Collenane.
-In 1943, she was credited, with Louis Jordan and her husband, Antonio Cosey, of "Ration Blues," which Jordan recorded in October (it was released on Decca 8654).
-She also wrote "Bonus Pay," which was recorded by Eddie "Cleanhead" Vinson.
+In 1943, she was credited, with Louis Jordan and her husband, Antonio Cosey, for "Ration Blues," which Jordan recorded in October (it was released on Decca 8654).
+Either Collenane or her sister Gwendolyn supposedly also wrote "Bonus Pay," which was recorded by Eddie "Cleanhead" Vinson.

 Collenane Cosey was the mother of Pete Cosey (1943-2012), a guitarist active as a session musician for Chess in the late 1960s, and a member of Miles Davis's band in 1974.
 Her husband Antonio died in July 1951, at the age of 44.

-Although the four released sides have consecutive matrix numbers, which suggest that they were recorded at the same session with the same studio band, there were two different headliners, so for clarity we have divided the listings by headliner.
-The two releases that didn't materialize were by Herbert Beard (sides now placed with those that were released) and Charlie Bennett (now given their own entry).
+Although the four released sides have consecutive matrix numbers, which suggest that they were recorded at the same session with the same studio band, there were two different headliners.
+For clarity's sake we've divided the listings by headliner.
+The two releases that didn't materialize were by Herbert Beard (sides placed with those that were released) and Charlie Bennett (which rate their own entry).

 |I Ain't Got No Money (Arnold)||Cool 103|